starvagrant/gitcrystals/README.md

 # Git Crystals
 ## A Text Based Game Based on The git versional control program

+## Project State:
+Project has reached it's 0.01, or proof of concept status.
+This means I have succeeded in implementing what I consider the minimal feature set.
+I'm currently focusing my energies on getting to a 0.1 release, which is the fully functioning game working on my own machine (Dual Booting MacOs Sierra/Ubuntu 18.04).
+The 1.0 release will try to support everything I can.
+Depending on my time / resources, this should include MS-Windows.

+## How to contribute
+I will start considering pull requests after the release of the 0.1 version.
+That's when you'll actually be able to play the game on select systems, and that's when I'll work on implementing a test suite for other users and a determining a bug reporting process.

+## Description

-The following contains a program, gitcrystals.py, the purpose of which is to be a text-based video game that uses git as it's system for managing save data.
+The following contains a program, gitcrystals.py, the purpose of which is to be a text-based video game that uses git as its system for managing save data.
 This is to serve the following purposes.

 1. For beginning users of git, it provides a relatively simple way to